 Richard’s daughter established this fund upon his passing to honor not only his passion for the Renton community, but his desire to lend a helping hand to those pursuing their dreams.
-This award is available to students pursuing a degree in business, marketing or communications.
+This award is available to students pursuing a degree in business, marketing or communications and/or students attending a trade or technical college.
 Priority is given to graduates of a Renton high school.
 Awards average is $4,000.

 SUE CARLSON SCHOLARSHIP FUND

 Established in memory of Sue Carlson, long-time business development director for the City of Renton, this award is for female high school seniors or college undergraduates who can demonstrate they are pursuing a degree in business, marketing or communications.
 Awards range between $500 - 1,000.

 CUGINI FAMILY FUND

 Norma Cugini created this fund to benefit the community and also provide merit-based scholarships, specifically for young women who show a passion for their chosen field of study.
 Priority is given to graduates of a Renton high school.
 Awards are between $2,000-$4,000.

 HELEN DYRDAL MEMORIAL SCHOLARSHIP

 In August of 2010, RCF received a generous bequest from the estate of Helen Dyrdal to create a scholarship fund.
 Because of the difficult economy, our committee voted to offer three categories of scholarships: undergraduate college students; graduate students pursuing a career in a “helping profession”; and students attending a vocational school or enrolled in a certificate program.
 Students must reside in King County and priority given to students who graduated from a Renton high school.
 Awards range between $2,500 - $7,500 in each category and students can receive this award more than one year in a row.